[Simon Thurgood Images] [Simon Thurgood Images]

 Out and About - Devon

-[Keep Devon tidy sign]Devon is the only county in England to have two separate coastlines; the South West Coast Path runs along the entire length of both, around 65% of which is named as Heritage Coast.
+[Welcome to Devon sign]Devon is the only county in England to have two separate coastlines; the South West Coast Path runs along the entire length of both, around 65% of which is named as Heritage Coast.
 This path shows some terrific scenery especially on the North coast where the cliffs are the highest in southern Britain, culminating in the Great Hangman, a 1043 ft (318 m) "hog-backed" hill with an 820 ft (250 m) cliff-face, located near Combe Martin Bay.
 Its sister cliff is the 716 ft (218 m) Little Hangman, which marks the edge of Exmoor.
 Inland, the Dartmoor National Park lies wholly in Devon, and the Exmoor National Park lies in both Devon and Somerset.
 Apart from these areas of high moorland the county has attractive rolling rural scenery and many Blue flag beaches.
 All these features make Devon a popular holiday destination.
 The county also boasts a strong link with the military, the Navy Docks in Plymouth, the Royal Marines at Lympstone and the military training areas on Dartmoor.

 Apart from the scenery, wildlife both on land, air and sea - there are over 40 reserves not withstanding the National Trust and English Nature properties, there is plenty of sport to watch and take part in.
 Surfing especially on the North coast, Canoeing on the many rivers in the county and many other water sports around the coast.